 "One," he said, "you are making a mystical mountain out of a pebble.
 All I am doing is adjusting her consciousness to accept an additional area of perception.
-Much of it is simple transference work from the other senses.
-Two, her emotions were quite intense initially because it did involve a traumabut we've passed that stage already.
+Much of it is simple transference work from the other senses.-Two, her emotions were quite intense initially because itdid involve a trauma-but we've passed that stage already.
 Now it is only a novelty to her.
-Soon it will be a commonplace.
-Three, Eileen is a psychiatrist herself; she is educated in these matters and deeply aware of the delicate nature of what we are doing.
-Four, her sense of identity and her desires, or her skandhas, or whatever you want to call them, are as firm as the Rock of Gibraltar.
+Soon it will be a commonplace.-Three, Eileen is a psychiatrist herself; she is educated in these matters and deeply aware of the delicate nature of what we are do-ing.-Four, her sense of identity and her desires, or her skandhas, or whatever you want to call them, are as firm as the Rock of Gibraltar.
 Do you realize the intense application required for a blind person to obtain the education she has obtained?
-It took a will of ten-point steel and the emotional control of an ascetic as well"
+It took a will of ten-point steel and the emotional control of an ascetic as well-"

-"And if something that strong should break, in a timeless moment of anxiety," smiled Bartelmetz sadly, "may the shades of Sigmund Freud and Carl Jung walk by your side in the valley of darkness.

-"And if something that strong should break, in a timeless "Five," he ticked it off on one finger.
-"Is she-pretty?"
+- "-And if something that strong should break, in a time-less moment of anxiety"-Bartelmetz smiled sadly-"may the shades of Sigmund Freud and Karl Jung walk by your side in the valley of darkness. - "-And five," he added suddenly, staring into Render's eyes.
+"Five"-he ticked it off on one finger-"is she pretty?"